Banks are now facing two key market challenges:

 - unable to release sufficient equity for adequate retirement funding

 Reputational risk also arises since not only do they fail to meet Customer needs, worse still is that they leave the Customer without equity or the financial means to their fund future medical needs and aged care, at a stage in life when they are most vulnerable.

-In our view that’s unethical, it’s poor product design and it’s irresponsible lending.
+In our view that is unethical, it is poor product design and it is irresponsible lending.

-Fortunately, many banks recognize not only the high capital cost of writing reverse mortgages, but also this associated reputational risk.
+Fortunately, many banks recognize not only the high Tier 1 capital cost of writing reverse mortgages, but also this associated reputational risk.

-For example, from early 2019 no major bank writes these products in our Australian test market.
+For example, from early 2019 no major bank writes these products in the Australian test market.

 Traditional annuity products offered by the life insurers suffer different issues.
 They are:

 - regarded as poor value

 - out of reach of most asset-rich/cash-poor customers